-Dr. Harald Selzner is a partner in Latham & Watkins' Düsseldorf office, Chair of the German Corporate Department, and former Co-Chair of the Global M&A Practice.
+Dr. Harald Selzner is Office Managing Partner of Latham & Watkins in Germany.
 He has extensive experience in domestic and cross-border M&A transactions, including corporate restructurings, public takeovers, private equity transactions, carve-outs, minority investments, and joint venture transactions.

 He has advised clients such as Allianz, Daimler, E.ON, the German Federal Government, IPIC, Novartis, and Siemens on some of their most significant transactions.

 Mr. Selzner was recommended for M&A and Corporate Law in JUVE 2016/2017.
 He was named Leading Senior Partner for M&A with clients emphasizing his “constructive negotiations” (JUVE 2015/2016).
 Other sources describe him as having an “extremely quick grasp,” “one of the top M&A lawyers,” and “a strong negotiator, flexible and resilient” (JUVE 2012/2013).

 Chambers Europe Germany 2016 ranks Mr. Selzner in Band 1 for Corporate/M&A in Germany, and highlights that “Harald Selzner is sought out by a number of DAX 30 clients due to his reputation as an accomplished deal maker” (2015).